Passion Fruit White Iced Tea

 Method

-1. Heat the water to 75–80°C (167–176°F), never boil.
+1. Heat the water to 75–80°C. Never boil.
 Add the white tea bags and steep for 3–4 minutes.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
-The tea should be pale, clean, and softly aromatic.
+Remove the tea bags without squeezing.
+The tea should be pale, clean, and softly aromatic — this foundation carries real weight in a recipe with only a handful of ingredients.

-2. Add the lemon peel strip to the warm tea and let infuse for 4 minutes only, just until a delicate citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness and destroys softness.
+1. Add the lemon peel strip to the cooled tea and let infuse for 3–4 minutes only, just until a delicate citrus aroma develops.
+Remove the peel promptly.
+Longer contact adds bitterness and destroys the softness — white tea’s delicate character tolerates even less competing bitterness than black or green tea does.

 Notes